Why you’ll love these seared scallops

-There’re 3 different types of scallops: bay, calico and sea.
+There are 3 different types of scallops: bay, calico, and sea scallops.
+Each variety has distinct differences:

-- Bay scallops are luxury variety of scallops.
-They’re expensive, small in size and mostly found at high end restaurants.
+- Bay scallops are a luxury variety of scallops.
+They’re expensive, small in size, and are mostly found at high-end restaurants.

-- Calico scallops, on other hand, are quite the opposite of bay scallops.
-They’re cheap and not as flavorful.
+- Calico scallops, on the other hand, are quite the opposite of bay scallops.
+They’re cheap, not as flavorful, and fairly easy to find.

-- Sea scallops are the most popular choice, and for good reasons.
-They’re readily available all year round, not terribly expensive, and pretty darn delicious, unless they’ve been treated/processed.
+- Sea scallops are the most popular choice and for good reasons.
+They’re readily available all year round, not terribly expensive, and are pretty darn delicious unless they’ve been treated/processed.

-Processed scallops, also known as soaked or wet scallops, are soaked in sodium tripolyphosphate to extend its shelf life and add water weight.
-Because of this soaking method, processed scallops loose its nutty sweet flavors and take on chemical taste.
+Processed scallops, also known as soaked or wet scallops, are soaked in sodium tripolyphosphate to extend their shelf life and add water weight.
+Because of this soaking method, processed scallops lose their nutty sweet flavors and take on a chemical taste.

 Here are a few signs of processed scallops: